 Do I really need a packing list?

 Packing list draws a clear picture of all the essential things that you will need during any trek.
 Although we may not be able to control the weather conditions, we can surely help you to be prepared and carry all the necessary items required for the trek.
-And that is how important a packing list is.
-Remember that Kanchenjunga trek is a teahouse trek and like any other trek, the packing list for Kanchenjunga base camp should not be overlooked.
-Although it is less popular than the Everest base camp trek or the Annapurna base camp trek, you will still be able to experience remote Nepali cultures, food and lifestyle in its traditional form.
+And, that is how important a packing list is.
+Remember that Kanchenjunga trek is a teahouse trek and like any other trek, the packing list for Kanchenjunga Circuit trek should not be overlooked.

-In short, your Kanchenjunga trek packing list should include three categories: clothing items, toiletries & medicines, and trekking gears & accessories.
-The gears and accessories are items which you can avoid carrying all the way from your native country because they are available on rent in Nepal.
-If you wish, you can also buy them at cheaper rates here in Kathmandu.
+For this trek, the packing list should include three categories namely clothing items, toiletries & medicines, and trekking gears & accessories.
+The gears and accessories are items which you can avoid carrying all the way from your native country because they are available on rent.
+And, if you wish, you can also buy them at cheaper rates in Kathmandu.